You can view the data in your database tables by dragging them from the Catalog pane onto the map.

 - Data types that do not map to an ArcGIS data type will not appear in ArcGIS.

 - Feature classes must contain one spatial reference and one type of geometry: either points, lines, or polygons.
-ArcGIS determines the spatial reference and geometry type from the table metadata or from the first row.
+ArcGIS determines the spatial reference and geometry type from the table metadata or from the first row in the table.
+Only features of that type and spatial reference will be displayed.
 If the spatial reference cannot be determined, you will be prompted to provide spatial reference information.
-Only features of that type and spatial reference will be displayed.

 - Feature classes can contain only one spatial column.
 ArcGIS uses the first spatial column it encounters, reading the feature class table from left to right.